a cat reaching a paw toward a laptop screen

 This Return-to-Field Handbook was developed as a practical guide to help shelter staff develop the processes and protocols needed to provide positive outcomes for healthy stray cats.
 Detailed chapters cover everything from how to gather important information at intake to managing returns and everything in between.
 Whether you are just starting out or looking for ways to improve your existing program, this handbook is for you!

-The Return-to-Field Handbook is a collaboration between the Humane Society of the United States, Neighborhood Cats and Alley Cat Advocates.
+The Return-to-Field Handbook is a collaboration between Humane World for Animals, Neighborhood Cats and Alley Cat Advocates.
+This is the second edition and it has been revised and updated since it was first published.

 You can download a complete version of the Return-to-Field Handbook below or order a print copy from the HumanePro store.